mjpitz/myago/ulid256/README.md

 type ULID [32]byte
 ```

 ULID is a unique, lexigraphic identifier.
-Unlike the the canonical ULID
+Unlike the canonical ULID
 implementation, this version is 256 bits, holds a version identifier, a
 programmable the payload, and a CRC32 checksum.
 The binary format is as follows: